johnb8005/revolut-api-client-unofficial/README.md

 This is the javascript equivalent of https://github.com/tducret/revolut-python

+This is an unofficial API client.
+It is recommended to use the official Open Banking API: https://revolut-engineering.github.io

-*NOTE: I do not take any responsibility associated with the code released here*
+*NOTE: I do not take ANY responsibility associated with the code released here*

 ## Usage